Last Updated on May 2, 2025 by ReTurf

 As sustainable construction becomes a leading standard across residential and commercial development, builders and property owners are turning to practical, low-impact solutions that meet environmental goals without sacrificing quality.
-One such solution is the use of 100% recyclable artificial turf, particularly when reclaimed from athletic fields.
-This material offers both functional and environmental value and can contribute directly to green building certifications such as LEED or WELL.
+One such solution is the use of 100% recyclable artificial turf; this material offers both functional and environmental value and can contribute directly to green building certifications such as LEED or WELL.

 Supporting Sustainability Through Smart Materials